Attorney Accreditation; Acts Requiring Accreditation

 Disclosure of Claimant Information

-Question: I am a VA accredited attorney and currently represent many claimants in proceedings before VA Regional Offices, the Board, and at the United States Court of Appeals for Veterans Claims.
+Question: I am a VA accredited attorney and currently represent many claimants in proceedings before VA Regional Offices, the Board of Veterans’ Appeals, and at the United States Court of Appeals for Veterans Claims.
 Each of my clients has properly executed a VA Form 21-22a appointing me as their representative of record.
 I employ an administrative staff and paralegals to help me in my practice, but VA call centers will not disclose claimant information to my staff.
 This seems impracticable given the number of claimants I represent.
 Why won’t VA disclose claimant information to my staff?

 Response: Claimant information is protected by the Privacy Act, 5 U.S.C. § 552a, and by 38 U.S.C. §§ 5701 and 7332, and implementing VA regulations.
 Section 5701 provides that all claimant records are confidential and prohibits disclosure with certain exceptions.
 Section 5701 also provides that any disclosure of claimant information must be in accordance with the Privacy Act.